 I’ve witnessed countless drunks in my life, people that I care about.
 I’ve watched them have to cold turkey alcohol in order to get off it, not a pretty picture.

-Running from the present moment really means in essence that we are resisting resistance.
+Running from the present moment really means, in essence, that we are resisting resistance.

 We have been drunks on resistance, on thought and on past/future.

-The present moment sometimes small glimpses of thoughtlessness and sometimes deeper glimpses which really flush, detox and cleanse out a system that has long needed it.
+The present moment sometimes provides small glimpses of thoughtlessness and sometimes deeper glimpses which really flush, detox and cleanse out a system that has long needed it.